Posterior contraction for deep Gaussian process priors: Introduction

-and $\eps_i$ independent and standard normal random variables that are independent of the design vectors $(\bX_1,\dots,\bX_n).$ We aim to recover the true regression function $f:[-1,1]^d\to\R$ from the sample.
-Here it is assumed that the regression function $f$ itself is a composition of a number of unknown simpler functions.
+and $\eps_i$ independent standard normal random variables that are independent of the design vectors $(\bX_1,\dots,\bX_n)$.
+We aim to recover the true regression function $f^*:[-1,1]^d\to\R$ from the sample.
+Here it is assumed that the regression function $f^*$ itself is a composition of a number of unknown simpler functions.
 This comprises several important cases including (generalized) additive models.
-In \cite{SH19} it has been shown that sparsely connected deep neural networks are able to pick up the underlying composition structure and achieve near minimax estimation rates.
-On the contrary, wavelet thresholding methods are shown to be unable to adapt to the underlying structure resulting in potentially much slower convergence rates.
+As proved in the recent work \cite{2022arXiv220507764G}, Gaussian process priors are suboptimal to learn the regression function.
+Meanwhile, \cite{SH19} proved that sparsely connected deep neural networks are able to pick up the underlying composition structure and achieve near-minimax $L^2(\mu)$-estimation rates over a compositional function class.

 Deep Gaussian process priors (DGPs), cf. \cite{Neal96, damianou2013deep, CutajarDGP16}, can be viewed as a Bayesian analogue of deep networks.
-While deep nets are build on a hierarchy of individual network layers, DGPs are based on iterations of Gaussian processes.
+While deep nets are built on a hierarchy of individual network layers, DGPs are based on iterations of Gaussian processes.
 Compared to neural networks, DGPs have moreover the advantage that the posterior can be used for uncertainty quantification.
 This makes them potentially attractive for AI applications with a strong safety aspect, such as automated driving and health.

+In Bayesian nonparametric regression without compositional constraints, Gaussian process priors are a natural choice and a comprehensive literature is available, see for instance Chapter~11 in~\cite{GVDV17}.
+The seminal contribution of~\cite{vvvz} fully characterizes the contraction rate of the posterior distribution for a Gaussian process prior by the small-ball probabilities of the prior and a property of the associated reproducing kernel Hilbert space (RKHS).
+From this, one can deduce that the best possible rates are achieved when the smoothness of the prior matches that of the unknown regression function.
+Adaptation to the smoothness can be achieved via rescaled smooth Gaussian processes and an inverse gamma hyperprior on the rescaling parameter as in~\cite{vvv2009adaptive}.